Hiawatha (Amtrak train)

-The service carried over 800,000 passengers in fiscal year 2011, a 4.7% increase over FY2010.
+The service carried 636,854 passengers in fiscal year 2023, a 26.9% increase over FY2022.
+It is Amtrak's seventh-busiest route, and the railroad's busiest line in the Midwest.
 Revenue during FY2011 totaled $14,953,873, a 6.1% increase over FY2010.
-It is Amtrak's ninth-busiest route, and the railroad's busiest line in the Midwest.
-Ridership has been steadily increasing, with 8 of the last 9 years showing ridership increases as of 2013.
 Ridership per mile is also very high, exceeded only by the Northeast Regional and the Capitol Corridor.
 A one-way trip between Milwaukee and Chicago takes about 90 minutes.
 In the 1930s, the same trip took 75 minutes on the Chicago, Milwaukee, St. Paul and Pacific Railroad's Hiawatha.
-In 2014, free Wi-Fi service was added to the Hiawatha Service.
+In 2014, free Wi-Fi service was added to the Hiawatha.
 The service is especially popular with fans attending games involving baseball's Brewers–Cubs rivalry using mass transit, with trains before and after games at either American Family Field or Wrigley Field often filled to capacity.

-The route is augmented by Amtrak Thruway Motorcoach routes connecting Green Bay, Appleton, Oshkosh, and Fond du Lac with Milwaukee and Madison, Janesville, and Rockford with Chicago.
+The route is augmented by Amtrak Thruway routes connecting Green Bay, Appleton, Oshkosh, and Fond du Lac with Milwaukee and Madison, Janesville, and Rockford with Chicago.

-On April 24, 2020, the Hiawatha was temporarily replaced by bus service due to the COVID-19 pandemic.
-Partial service resumed in June 2020, and full service in May 2021.